qiuxintao101/cobra/docs/detail.rst

   String.
 Default cov.
 Fliter metric in feature selection.

 Details
-  Metric in feature selection: sd- Standard deviation, cov- Coefficient of Variation, av- mean
+  Metric in feature selection options: sd- Standard deviation, cov- Coefficient of Variation, av- mean

 ``filter-percent``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Summary
   Integer >=  0.
 Default 100.
-Top percent cutoff that will apply with the filter metric.
+Top percent cutoff that is aplied with ``filter-opt``.

 Details
-  Top filter-percent of filter-opt peaks will be use for the un-supervised analysis.
+  Top ``filter-percent`` of ``filter-opt`` peaks will be use for the unsupervised analysis.

 ``SSpeaks``